Baldinof/roadrunner-bundle/README.md

 [RoadRunner](https://roadrunner.dev/) is a high-performance PHP application server, load-balancer, and process manager written in Golang.

-This bundles provides a RoadRunner Worker integrated in Symfony, it's easily configurable and extendable.
+This bundle provides a RoadRunner Worker integrated in Symfony, it's easily configurable and extendable.

 ## Installation